Structural Diffing & Sync Engines › Fallback Chain Implementation

 return False

-return True # half_open allows one probe request
+return True # closed or half_open

 def record_failure(self) -> None: